 Casio Men’s Pathfinder Triple Sensor

-If the Rangeman line is a little too intense for your tastes, Casio offers much of the same features in their non-G-Shock timepiece, the Pathfinder Triple Sensor Multi-Function Sports Watch (find it through Amazon).
+If the Rangeman line is a little too intense for your tastes, Casio offers much of the same features in their non-G-Shock timepiece, the Pathfinder Triple Sensor Multi-Function Sports Watch (read reviews on Amazon).

 Like the GW-9400, this is a solar-powered watch that can go months without a charge.
 It also has a power-saving setting to help prolong the battery as long as possible.